 Restricted to Course Enrollment

 A few course-specific applications only offer the number of licenses needed to support the enrollment of one or more U-M courses.
 Only the students enrolled in the course(s) or the instructors teaching the course(s) may run these applications on the CLSE.
-For example, Cadence and Synopsys software tools are only accessible to students enrolled in certain EECS courses.
+For example, Synopsys software tools are automatically accessible to students enrolled in certain in-person EECS courses.

 Restricted to Specific Computer Labs

 In limited circumstances, the license terms and costs of individual applications can prevent them from being installed on every computer running the CLSE, so they may only be accessible in certain labs, or even on specific computers.